roderik/claude-code-project-index/README.md

 Use Claude's Task tool for complex architectural analysis:

 ```
-Use the Task tool with the general-purpose agent to analyze @PROJECT_INDEX.json and provide:
+Use the Task tool with the general-purpose agent to analyze @PROJECT_INDEX.dsl and provide:

 1. Impact analysis for refactoring the authentication system:
    - List all files that import or depend on auth modules